GloveFYI/glove/README.md

 And obviously if you look forward to using it, please join [discord](https://discord.gg/MdmM2WFH) to stay connected.

-## Send monies!

-Glove currently seeks support from `pintnetwork.eth` and 0xAdil at `0x04F264eCb7ea1411726236675E88F04DC6421164`.

-You can help Glove through grants to either!

 # Concepts

 ## Denominated accounting